 But what you might not have known is that the store actually exists in the Harry Potter books and is mentioned a few times in them.
 One of the most notable mentions of the story is during the Quidditch World Cup, where Gladrags Wizardwear is advertised during it.

 Murdering Armor SetSimilar to the Howler, there is yet another random event that can occur at almost any place in the castle.
 More specifically, it happens in cases where there are two pieces of armor standing next to each other.
 One of the armor is usually humming, and the other is grunting due to the annoying hum.

 Werewolf Saga TapestriesWe were introduced to Werewolves in Harry Potter and the Prisoner of Azkaban.
-Eventually, it was revealed that one of Harry’s closest professors, J.P Lupin was a werewolf himself, which explained his odd behavior during nights with full moons.
+Eventually, it was revealed that one of Harry’s closest professors, J.P Lupin was a werewolf himself.

 The symbol is actually a door, and heading through it will reveal an entire room filled with werewolf lore.
 There are paintings on the wall, and if you use Lumos, the paintings will change and reveal the story of the mother.